 You may even spot a Santa or two.

 Despite all that, however, December 24th and 25th are completely normal workdays.
 No one celebrates or exchanges gifts.

 But all that changes on 31st December…

 New Year’s Eve (Yılbaşı gecesi) is one of the most popular holidays in Turkey.
 The New Year’s Eve traditions in this country include a family dinner, a national lottery drawing and a countdown to midnight.
 Houses are also decorated and it is not unusual to see Santa Claus with a Happy New Year (Mutlu Yıllar) sign.

 What Do People Do?

 Many people in Turkey start celebrating New Year’s Eve with a large family dinner.
 The main course is traditionally a roasted turkey.
-Variety shows on television begin in late afternoon and continue until early morning of the next day.
+Variety shows on television begin in the late afternoon and continue until the early morning of the next day.
 Many people play games while waiting for the clock to strike midnight.

 Older generations used to play bingo during New Year’s Eve gatherings, a tradition that partly continues today.

 State TV channels announce the winning numbers of a New Year’s national lottery just before midnight.
 Many people also congratulate each other, toast to a New Year and exchange small gifts at midnight between New Year’s Eve and New Year’s Day.

 In large cities, people gather in the town squares where they dance and watch fireworks.